Blackjack variants

 Blackjack has existed for centuries.
 It's hard to pinpoint any other casino card game that has been around for such a long time.
 And despite its age, blackjack has managed to maintain its popularity.
 As you'd expect from a game that's as popular and old as blackjack, there are several variations.
 Many of these follow the basic blackjack rules but with some slight variations here and there.
 A few decades ago, you had to plan a trip to Las Vegas to enjoy the game.
 But today, you simply go online and log in to your favorite online casino (assuming you have one).
-Of the many different blackjack variations, there are three that stand out; Pontoon, Multi-hand, and Switch.
-If these confuse the hell out of you, you're in luck.
+Of the many different blackjack variations, there are three that stand out: Pontoon, Multi-hand, and Switch.
+If these confuse you, you're in luck.
 In this piece, we'll break them down for you.
 By the time you're done, you'll be a blackjack guru (somewhat).

-By Amelia Smith - Updated 13/02/2024 - Estimated reading time: 11 minutes.
+By Amelia Smith - Last modified 25/01/2025 - Estimated reading time: 6 minutes.

 Table of contents